XRCC Tutorial - Pinball

 Enable Physics and Interactable

 In this section, you will set up the physics and interactivity settings for the key components of the pinball machine.
-This includes configuring the ball's physics behavior, setting up static colliders for walls, and making buttons interactive.
+This includes configuring the ball's physics behaviour, setting up static colliders for walls, and making buttons interactive.

 Enable Ball Physics